Certificate in Social Work and Addiction

 |SCWK 532||Pharmacology and Drug Classification in Social Work||3|

 |Total Credit Hours||17|

 Eligible students are required to be social work majors, accepted into the Bachelor of Social Work program, or have received a prior BSW degree.
 Students must have a WSU GPA of 2.500, and in their social work courses, at least a 3.000 GPA.

-Students are allowed to apply to the certificate program, and the program deadline is set for the spring semester for admission consideration into the certificate program for the following academic year.
+Students are allowed to apply to the certificate program, and the program application deadlines are July 1 or December 1 for admission consideration into the certificate program for the following academic year.
 Once accepted, students meet with the certificate coordinator each semester to review program progress, engage in mentoring activities, and plan for the next semester’s learning.